 If your baby’s vaccination chart looks like gibberish to you, you’re not alone.
 The medical terms used for different types of vaccines can be very confusing for someone without a medical background.
 Every parent wants to be more informed about their child’s health and understand what treatments they are receiving.

-To make it simple, here is a breakdown of every vaccine in your child’s vaccination chart the diseases prevented by vaccination.
+To make it simple, here is a breakdown of every vaccine in the vaccination chart for babies in India and the diseases prevented by vaccination.

 The BCG vaccine is used to prevent tuberculosis.
 Around 20% of children who have been vaccinated against the disease do not get infected by the disease and over 50% of children who do get infected by it do not develop tuberculosis.
 This vaccine is used in countries where tuberculosis and leprosy are still prevalent.